hl2vr/hl2vr.github.io/_pages/faq.md

 offer various options to make them more comfortable, ranging from a simple motion-triggered vignette to putting vehicle rides on a virtual 2D screen, so that everyone has a chance to get through them at the level of (dis-)comfort they can handle.

+---

+*Will Episode 1 and 2 be playable in VR?*

+Eventually.
+Right now, we are concentrating on the base game and are working hard to make it fully playable and get an initial public release out of the door.
+Once that's happened and the first inevitable influx of bug reports have been processed, we will slowly move our attention to the episodes and bring them to VR.